 Hum (Hume), Aristole (Aristotle), Daved (David) etc

-Punctuation can sometimes be one of the most difficult things to get right in your dissertation/thesis/journal or essay.
-Some punctuation-related errors are too simple and result from oversight, others occur because of the writer's failure to use the punctuation marks correctly.
+Punctuation is one of the most divisive elements of language and is one of the trickiest to get right in your dissertation/thesis.
+Some punctuation-related errors are too simple and result from oversight, but others simply result from the writer's inability to punctuate correctly.

 Original: Jones and Smith (1994) argue that a model of risks and hazards could potentially have an impact on human safety, this is because harm is the result of human error, in their view.